JediRhymeTrix/ProfanityFilter/app/README.md

 # ProfanityFilter
-Simple profanity filter and sentiment classifier in python - **gunicorn version**
+Simple profanity filter and sentiment classifier in python

-NOTE: To add words to the database, add the newline separated words to `data/feed_list.txt` and run `FeedList.py` (data/FeedList.py) with a 2-letter language code as command line argument. \
+NOTE: To add words to the database, add the newline separated words to `data/feed_list.txt` and run `FeedList.py` with 2-letter language code as command line argument. \
 eg. `python FeedList.py -l en`
 ## Instructions: